NetFruit-Technologies/LangComm/README.md

 # LangComm

 LangComm is your goto app to communicate with people from all around the world!
+It supports a multitude of of languages so that you can understand someone who doesn't speak your language!

 ## Prerequisites